softeng-feup/open-cx-goal-diggers/docs/Development-Report.md

 ## Product Vision

-1) To make great questions heard (by the speaker)
+To make great questions heard (by the speaker)

 ## Elevator Pitch

-Pitch: Cansado dos silêncios finais quando o orador pergunta "Questões?"; Cansado de ouvir a velhinha da 3ª fila a contar a história de vida e a ocupar o teu espaço de perguntas?
-Envia-nos as tuas perguntas e vota nas tuas favoritas.
-Quem sabe se não serás tu o escolhido.
+Tired of the long awkward silences when speaker asks "Any questions??"; Tired of hearing the front line old lady telling her life story taking up your question space?
+Don't worry!!
+Send us your questions and upvote your favorites.
+Make your voice heard without the hassle of waiting for a mic.

 ## Requirements